 22.04.13.
 Durham Street Methodist Church, demolition site / Council parking lot view, abandoned Spicers, Chester St West / Durham St Nth.
 Radio NZ demolition site before Spicers.
 Spicers would be demolished.
 New lawyers offices would be built on Spicers & Radio NZ demolition sites

-Durham St Nth / Chester St West: Opp Court House, I looked at architects' & lawyers' ghost offices.
-Like so many ghosts in Christchurch, it still had USAR / TF graffiti on windows, more than 2 years post 22.02.11 Killer Quake, the big C a reminder of Clear no bodies.
-The ghost offices would be demolished & rebuilt as Tavendale and Partners offices.
+Durham St Nth / Chester St West: Opposite the Court House, I looked at architects' & lawyers' ruined offices.
+Like so many ruins in Christchurch, the ruin still had USAR / TF graffiti on windows more than two years post 22 February 2011 Quake, including a big C signifying Clear no bodies.
+Those ruined offices would be demolished & rebuilt as Tavendale and Partners offices.

 22.04.13.
 USAR / TF graffiti, abandoned architects' & lawyers' offices, Durham St Nth.
 The offices would be demolished & rebuilt as Tavendale and Partners

-Durham St Nth back to Avon River: All bldgs in CERA's rats' maze were ghosts, including Provincial Council ghost, awaiting restoration & ghost hotels like Rydges Hotel, Oxford Tce, awaiting restoration.
-Some ghost hotels were currently being restored, like Rendezvous Hotel / Pacific Tower, Gloucester St.
+Durham St Nth back to Avon River I saw more ruins in CERA's CBD maze, including Provincial Council ruin awaiting restoration & ruined multi-storey hotels like Rydges Hotel, Oxford Tce, awaiting restoration.
+Some multi-storey ruined hotels were currently being restored, like Rendezvous Hotel / Pacific Tower, Gloucester St. Rydges Hotel would be abandoned more than a decade before its restoration began.

 22.04.13.
 Durham St Nth / Armagh St crossing view, red zone bldgs: Abandoned Provincial Council & Rydges Hotel, awaiting restoration, beyond